California Security Deposit Law (Ultimate Landlord Guide)

 • The landlord is responsible for letting their tenant know with a written notice that they’re planning to inspect their rented premises.
 The tenant may choose to participate in the inspection or not

-• The landlord responsible for notifying the tenant 48 hours before the day of the rental inspection.
+• The landlord responsible for notifying the tenant 48 hours before the day of the rental unit inspection.
 Unless both the landlord and their tenant agree, in writing, that a written notice isn’t necessary, the landlord must notify them in writing about the date and time of the inspection

 • The landlord must present their tenant with am itemized statement of all repairs they need to work on before the final inspection and before the tenant moves out